robertbraeutigam/scan/README.md

 All encryption happens with "nonce" of all zero.

-The Message Id is a unique number in the current communication.
+The Message Id must be a uniformly increasing number.
 Senders must never repeat the same Message Id in a session.
 If this can not be fulfilled, the connection must be closed.

+The Receiver must ignore messages with a lower Message Id, than the already processed one.
+This makes sure that if messages are repeated the Receiver will not try to decrypt messages for which it doesn't have the keys anymore.

 If a message is too large to fit into one Application Message frame, it must be fragmented, with each fragment having the